bernardphp/bernard/doc/frameworks.rst

 Silex
 -----

-There is a `BernardServiceProvider <https://github.com/bernardphp/silex`_ which enables usage of Bernard in your Silex applications.
+There is a `bernard/silex <https://github.com/bernardphp/silex>`_ package which enables usage of Bernard in your Silex applications.

 Laravel
 -------